Accurate, precise pressure sensing with tethered optomechanics: Results

-We assess each device's performance as a pressure sensor by comparing its pressure reading to the transfer standard.
-We background subtract both the damping rate and the transfer standard pressure to eliminate contributions from residual gases and intrinsic damping.
+We assess each device's performance as a pressure sensor by comparing its pressure reading to the secondary standard.
+We background subtract both the damping rate and the secondary standard pressure to eliminate contributions from residual gases and intrinsic damping.
 We then convert \(\Gamma'_t\) to \(P\) using Eq.~\ref{eq:pvp}.
-The optomechanical pressure \(P\) and transfer standard pressure \(P'_{\rm ref}\) are plotted against each other in the upper row of Figure~\ref{fig:pvp}.
-In molecular flow, the optomechanical sensor and transfer standard readings collapse toward a line with unit slope.
-The error bars in the upper row of Fig.~\ref{fig:pvp}, most of which are smaller than the data points, represent the total (statistical and non-statistical) \(k=1\) standard uncertainty in both the optomechanical sensor and the transfer standard (see Appendix~\ref{sec:uncertainty} for a full uncertainty analysis).
+The optomechanical pressure \(P\) and secondary standard pressure \(P'_{\rm ref}\) are plotted against each other in the upper row of Figure~\ref{fig:pvp}.
+In molecular flow, the optomechanical sensor and secondary standard readings collapse toward a line with unit slope.
+The error bars in the upper row of Fig.~\ref{fig:pvp} represent the total (statistical and non-statistical) standard uncertainty (\(k=1\)) in both the optomechanical sensor and the secondary standard (see Appendix~\ref{sec:uncertainty} for a full uncertainty analysis).
 The agreement between the sensor and standard is easier to discern through the percent difference \(\Delta_{\%} = 100\times(1-P/P'_{\rm ref})\), which is shown for each optomechanical sensor in the lower row of Fig.~\ref{fig:pvp}.
-The uncertainty in \(\Delta_{\%}\) is propagated from both \(P\) and \(P'_{\rm ref}\) (\textit{i.e.} horizontal error bars in the upper row of Fig.~\ref{fig:pvp} are incorporated into the vertical error bars in the lower row).
+The uncertainty in \(\Delta_{\%}\) is propagated from both \(P\) and \(P'_{\rm ref}\).

+For the heavy gases Ar and N\(_2\), all optomechanical sensors agree with the secondary standard within the mutual uncertainty in the molecular flow regime.
+The agreement between optomechanical sensors and secondary standard occurs under the assumption that \(\alpha=1\), indicating that optomechanical devices are consistent with NIST's primary pressure standards.
+We also find that the agreement between our sensors and the secondary standard is maintained over variation in mechanical oscillator geometry, material, and resonance frequency.
+This result confirms that sidewall damping corrections to the silicon nitride trampoline response are negligible at our level of mutual uncertainty (see Appendix~\ref{sec:eq1_der}).